 Rolling over through refinancing

-If you’re thinking about refinancing, look for lenders who offer pre-approvals without doing a hard credit check.
-That way, you’ll be able to get an idea of what the terms of your new loan might look like.
+If you're thinking about refinancing, look for lenders who offer pre-approvals without doing a hard credit check first.

 Pros and cons of rolling over a car loan